SedifBuster/SedifBuster/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
- I'm Artem, Fullstack engineer specializing in Next and React technologies.
+ I'm Artem, Fullstack engineer, specializing in Next and React technologies.

  The main language is TypeScript.
 Although I had six months of experience working with C++.